OutrunFinance/OutStake/README.md

     <img src="https://github.com/OutrunDao/Outrun-Stake/assets/32949831/ec9ea667-228f-4027-b7f3-3942fa240ee3" width="320" height="160">
 </div>

-From the above figure, we can deduce that there is an impermanent profit and loss conservation between User A and User B. If User A and User B lock up their assets for the same duration, both parties would experience no impermanent profit or loss.
+From the above figure, we can deduce that there is an impermanent profit and loss conservation between User _A_ and User _B_.
+If User _A_ and User _B_ lock up their assets for the same duration, both parties would experience no impermanent profit or loss.
 In other words, an individual user's impermanent profit and loss are correlated with the weighted average duration of other users in the staking pool.

 Of course, the above is just a minimal model.
 The actual situation will be more complex due to the influence of multiple players in the game.
-Therefore, we will set a maximum lock-up time limit -- MaxLockInterval.
-The closer the user's lock-up time is to MaxLockInterval, the smaller the IL and the larger the IP.
-Additionally, users can reduce IL and obtain more IP by redeeming their principal immediately upon the expiration of the lock-up period and then staking to mint REY again.
-When the user's lock-up time is MaxLockInterval, there will definitely be no IL.
+Therefore, we will set a maximum lock-up time limit -- _MaxLockInterval_.
+The closer the user's lock-up time is to _MaxLockInterval_, the smaller the _IL_ and the larger the _IP_.
+Additionally, users can reduce _IL_ and obtain more _IP_ by redeeming their principal immediately upon the expiration of the lock-up period and then staking to mint REY again.
+When the user's lock-up time is _MaxLockInterval_, there will definitely be no _IL_.

 Based on the model presented above, Outrun can help long-term stakers earn more income.
 We believe that ETH staking itself aims to make Ethereum more decentralized and secure.
 Therefore, users who contribute to the long-term protection of Ethereum should be rewarded more generously.